mighty-gerbils/gerbil/doc/reference/std/sugar.md

 This is very useful to avoid method dispatch _and_ implicit allocation from method application if the methods of an object (class) are used multiple times within the lexical scope.

-The difference from `using` is that methods are not _bound_ to an object, and you thus have to pass the receiver as first argument to the method.
-The advantage over `using` is that there is no implicit allocation for collecting arguments to apply the bound closure of the method.

 ::: tip Examples:
 ```scheme